MicrosoftDocs/architecture-center/docs/guide/iot-edge-vision/index.md

 # Vision AI solutions with Azure IoT Edge

 This series of articles describes how to plan and design a computer vision workload with Azure IoT Edge.
-IoT Edge runtime devices and networks can integrate seamlessly with Azure Machine Learning, Azure Storage, and user interfaces like Power BI and Azure App Service.
+Run Azure IoT Edge on devices, and integrate with Azure Machine Learning, Azure Storage, and Power BI or Azure App Service for an end-to-end vison AI solution.

 Visually inspecting products, resources, and environments is an important process for many enterprises.
 Visual inspection and analytics were once manual processes.
 Human limitations made these processes potentially inefficient or inaccurate.
 Enterprises can now use deep learning artificial neural networks called *convolutional neural networks* (CNNs) to emulate human vision.
 Using CNNs for automated image input and analytics is commonly called *computer vision* or *vision AI*.

-Cloud-native technologies like containerization support portability, and allow migrating computer vision technology to the network edge.
+Technologies like containerization support portability, and allow migrating computer vision models to the network edge.
 You can train vision inference models in the cloud, containerize the models, and use them to create custom modules for Azure IoT Edge runtime-enabled devices.
 Deploying vision AI solutions at the edge promotes optimal performance and cost savings.

 ## Use cases for vision AI at the edge